Counselling and Therapy in Brighton & Hove

 Things may, of course, be very different for you if either your own general state of health puts you into a high risk group, or you are closely associated with someone from a high risk group.
 Since I am myself, as I say, fairly relaxed around this issue, I can't in any way guarantee a space that is virus free; though I am happy to maintain a respectful distance between us at all times if that makes it easier for you.

 I have to add, however, that I am not able to provide telephone or video counselling, so, if you do not feel confident about meeting face to face at the present time, then you may be best advised to look elsewhere.

 What sort of clients do I work with?

-I see a lot of clients who identify as addicts, or who have problems with compulsive behaviours, particularly those struggling with behavioural addictions such as sex or pornography addiction.
+I see a lot of clients who struggle with compulsions, particularly those trying to come to terms with behavioural addictions, such as sex or pornography addiction.